BloomTech-Labs/human-rights-first-police-ds-a/README.md

 - Needs to run ```main.py.advance_all``` to advance each conversation 1 step
 - ```main.py.advance_all``` runs every hour automatically, distributed lock means only one worker runs at a time
 - Code fragments left to allow Twitter conversational bot to be updated
+- Checks made is being updated for each check, there should be an implementation for exponential backoff on check frequency.
+Look up exponential backoff.

 </br>